QUICKguils/wtjacket/README.md

 % Override some default code execution parameters:
 RunArg.sdiv   = 4;    % 4 subdivisions in the bare structure,
 RunArg.method = 'n';  % Only use Newmark to compute the transient response.
-RunARg.opts   = 's';  % Only save the computed data, don't plot them.
+RunArg.opts   = 's';  % Only save the computed data, don't plot them.

 % Launch the main function.
 MECA0029_Group_3(RunArg);